-It is expected that Seconded Board Committee members:
+Seconded Board Committee members are expected to:

-- become more knowledgeable about the Missionaries of the Sacred Heart ethos. - ensure that all Committee decisions that they are a party to are consistent with the ethos of the College as a Catholic and a Missionaries of the Sacred Heart institution. - act with honesty, in good faith and in the best interests of the College at all times. - use care and diligence in fulfilling the functions of their role and in exercising the powers attached to that role. - contribute to making Committee decisions fairly, impartially and promptly, considering all available information. - contribute in a constructive, curte of and positive way the all and a constructive, curte of and positive way the culture good to demand and the reputation of the College and the dissional confidence of the Sacred Heart - not engage in conduct likely to discredit the College or Missionaries of the Sacred Heart ethos.
+- Deepen their understanding of the Missionaries of the Sacred Heart ethos. - Ensure that all Committee decisions they participate in align with the College's ethos as a Catholic and a Missionaries of the Sacred Heart institution. - Act with honesty, in good faith and in the best interests of the College at all times. - Exercise care and diligence in fulfilling their roles and in exercising the powers associated with their responsibilities. - Contribute to Committee decisions in a fair, impartial, and timely manner, taking into account all relevant information. - Engage constructively, courteously, and positively to promote good governance and enhance the reputation of the College and the Missionaries of the Sacred Heart. - Refrain from any conduct that could discredit the College or the Missionaries of the Sacred Heart ethos.